 Whether you are up for a champagne brunch or a tropical pool deck with cabanas, those 21 and above and willing to follow the required dress code are sure to have a good time.

-If rather than drinking on the beach, you'd like to attend a health-conscious family event for Labor Day weekend, the Tampa Bay Strength and Fitness Expo gives you an opportunity on Friday night and Saturday of the holiday weekend.
+If drinking on the beach isn't as appealing as a health-conscious family event for Labor Day weekend, the Tampa Bay Strength and Fitness Expo gives you an opportunity on Friday night and Saturday of the holiday weekend.
 About 100 exhibitors will feature everything from clothing to supplements at the Tampa Convention Center in the city's downtown.
 The expo will also have a diversity of sport competitions for adults and children, along with food and drinks.

 Tickets are available at the door or online in advance, and children 5 and under are free.